Herman Moll: Work as an independent publisher

 In 1701 A System of Geography, a geographical reference book, was published featuring many maps engraved by Moll.
 Several subsequent editions were issued, and Moll's name became so closely associated with it that it was often called "Moll's Geography".

 In the years that followed he brought out several volumes including Fifty-six new and accurate maps of Great Britain, a book of maps of the British Isles.
 In 1707 he began his Atlas Geographus, which appeared in monthly deliveries from 1707 to 1717, and eventually comprised five volumes.
 This included a full geographical representation of the world in colour maps and illustrations.
 As with his earlier works, the Atlas Geographus was eagerly copied and imitated.

 In 1710 he began producing artfully crafted pocket globes.
-These were each a pair of globes, with the larger, hinged celestial globe encircled a smaller globe.
+These were each a pair of globes, with the larger, hinged celestial globe encircling a smaller globe.
 On the latter he often included the route of Dampier's circumnavigation.
 These globes are very rare today.

 In 1715 Moll issued The World Described, a collection of thirty large, double-sided maps which saw numerous editions.
 In these maps Moll's skill as an engraver is particularly clear.
 These were bound separately and then later sold in the form of atlases in a joint venture between a number of other publishers.

 The series included two of the most famous Moll maps: A new and exact map of the dominions of the King of Great Britain and To The Right Honorable John Lord Sommers...This Map of North America According To Ye Newest and Most Exact Observations.
 These were distinctive for their elaborate cartouches and images, and are known respectively as the Beaver Map and the Codfish Map.
 As with much of his work, Moll used these maps to publicize and support British policy and regional claims throughout the world.